mathernemorgan/MIST-4610-Group-2/README.md

 ## **Case Summary**

 Northline Outfitters is a small online retail company that sells student-focused lifestyle and technology accessories, including items such as hoodies, water bottles, desk lamps, phone cases, keyboards, mouse pads, and backpacks.
-T

-The company provided two primary datasets: a Sales_Dump spreadsheet containing transaction-level sales data and a Product_Supplier_Master spreadsheet containing product and vendor information.
-These datasets reflect real-world data challenges commonly found in small and medium-sized businesses.
-The data was intentionally messy, unnormalized, and inconsistent, including issues such as mixed date formats, inconsistent category labels, embedded currency values, duplicate product entries, unstructured customer information, and measurements recorded in both metric and imperial units.

-The objective of this project was to transform these raw spreadsheets into a clean, structured relational database that supports business analysis.
-This involved identifying key data quality issues, cleaning and standardizing the data using SQL, and designing a normalized conceptual model that separates the data into meaningful entities such as products, vendors, customers, orders, and order lines.
-The final database was designed to reduce redundancy, improve data consistency, and enable efficient querying.
+The company's data challenges are not just technical issues—they directly impact the company’s ability to operate and grow effectively.
+Because the Sales_Dump and Product_Supplier_Master datasets are messy, unstandardized, and inconsistent, the business struggles to generate reliable insights from its own data.

+For example, inconsistent product names and duplicate entries make it difficult to accurately track inventory and sales performance, which can lead to overstocking or stockouts.
+Mixed date formats and unstructured transaction data limit the company’s ability to analyze trends over time, hurting forecasting and seasonal planning.
+Embedded currency values and inconsistent units (metric vs. imperial) introduce calculation errors, leading to inaccurate revenue reporting and flawed financial decisions.

 The cleaned and structured database supports important business questions for Northline Outfitters, such as identifying top-selling products by country, evaluating employee performance in handling orders, and analyzing vendor-product relationships across categories.
 By converting the original spreadsheets into a relational model, the company gains a more reliable and scalable data foundation for decision-making, similar to what would be expected in a real-world business environment transitioning from spreadsheet-based operations to a database system.

 ## **Conceptual Model / Database Description**
 ## Data Model